 Deputy Director of Research

-Our history
+Our History

 More than 10,000 people a year die from cancer in Kentucky, where the disease has the highest mortality rate in the nation.
 Experts say the biggest issue is lung cancer, which strikes Kentuckians at a rate 50 percent higher than the national average.
 Death rates for breast, colorectal and cervical cancers in Kentucky also rank in the top 10 nationally.

-In 1999, John Shumaker, then president of the university, made a commitment to creating a center that would improve cancer care in the region and become one of the nation’s preeminent cancer centers.
+In 1999, John Shumaker, then president of UofL, made a commitment to creating a center that would improve cancer care in the region and become one of the nation’s preeminent cancer centers.
 The belief was - and continues to be - that the citizens of Kentucky deserve world-class cancer treatment, and no resident should feel compelled to leave Kentucky to seek the best level of care.

-Clinical care and education
+Clinical Care and Education

 Since 1999, the Brown Cancer Center has enjoyed a period of remarkable growth in its clinical and research programs with strong, multidisciplinary programs providing a team-focused approach to cancer care.
-These programs have been extended into several communities throughout the state in an emphasis on providing outreach to underserved populations.
+These programs have been extended into several communities throughout the state with an emphasis on providing outreach to underserved populations.

 The state-funded Kentucky Cancer Program has become a national leader in providing cancer education.
 This premier state-funded cancer prevention education program is based at the Brown Cancer Center and the University of Kentucky’s Markey Cancer Center.
 Through a network of 12 regional offices, the KCP’s services and programs are available in all parts of Kentucky.
 Each office is run by a cancer control specialist, who is a catalyst for change in his or her region.